 What is Weight Loss Resistance?

-Weight loss resistance occurs when a woman has a physiologic/metabolic imbalance that makes losing weight and keeping it off extremely challenging, even when she puts forth her best efforts.
-It may be a preexisting condition or a new development, but until it’s addressed, no amount of working out at the gym will fix it.
+Weight loss resistance occurs when a woman has a physiological/metabolic imbalance that makes losing weight and keeping it off extremely challenging, even when she puts forth her best efforts.
+It may be caused by a preexisting condition or a hormonal change– often, it is a combination of different factors– but until it’s addressed, no amount of working out at the gym will fix it.

 This condition can be very frustrating for women.
 I talk to women every day in my practice who just don’t understand why they can’t lose weight, and I tell them what I know: we can fix that, and not only will the pounds come off, but they will stay off with the right daily efforts.